Medusa-Team/Constable/README.md

 It is a process that decides which actions will Medusa permit or not.
 It is the only process, that is excluded from Medusa.
 Constable configuration consists of two parts:

-0.Constable configuration
+0. Constable configuration
-0.Configuration of rules for security system Medusa
+0. Configuration of rules for security system Medusa

 Constable is completely independent from kernel, which is ensured by kernel sending all supported entities to Constable at the start.